storybookjs/react-native/README.md

 With Storybook for React Native you can design and develop individual React Native components without running your app.

-This readme is for the 6.5 version, [find the 5.3 readme here](https://github.com/storybookjs/react-native/tree/v5.3.25#readme)
+This readme is for the 7.6 version, you can find older versions by browsing the different version tags.

 For more information about storybook visit: [storybook.js.org](https://storybook.js.org)

-> NOTE: `@storybook/react-native` requires atleast 6.5.14, please set other storybook packages (like @storybook/addons) to `^6.5.14` or newer
+> NOTE: `@storybook/react-native` requires atleast 7.6.10, if you install other storybook core packages they should be `^7.6.10` or newer.

-If you want to help out or are just curious then check out the [project board](https://github.com/orgs/storybookjs/projects/12) to see the open issues related to v6+.
+If you want to help out or are just curious then check out the [project board](https://github.com/orgs/storybookjs/projects/12) to see the open issues.

 ![picture of storybook](https://user-images.githubusercontent.com/3481514/145904252-92e3dc1e-591f-410f-88a1-b4250f4ba6f2.png)